Willowlark/aurii/_aurii_world_guide/4-2-Calloran_League.md

 *Each heading under Callora will have a section for Callora, Torshan, Dwyr, and Rocnas.
 These are four city-states that take a primary role in the League politics.
 Each has the backing of nearby smaller city-states that align with the larger state's political viewpoint.
 The four groups will have some detail to each of them, rather than for two dozen smaller city-states.*

+## The Calloran Confederation Treaty

+The Calloran Confederation Treaty was signed during the first Eraian crusade.
+Fearing that the large crusading force would conquer each of the small kingdoms on the north half of the continent, the Kingdom of Callora send messengers to every Kingdom between Theanovene and the Eraian border.
+A council was held, and the King of Callora spoke passionately about how as individuals, their way of life will be stamped out by Eraia, but united, even Eraia couldn't hold against them.
+The kingdoms were varied and different, but each felt the same responsibility, that of defending their culture and way of life.

+The Council came to a Treaty.
+The treaty dictated that the Kingdoms of the north would be a Confederation, a group of independent kingdoms that protect each other.
+No cultural restrictions were placed into the treaty, as protecting their individuality was the goal to begin with.
+The treaty covered military requirements by the members of the Confederacy, and some minor economic restrictions.
+Those who attack one member of the Confederacy, or League, attacked all members.
+The kingdoms were not required to play nice with one another, even being allowed to close borders to one another, but in the case of military action they must stand united.
+This combined show of force gave the League the ability to repel the first Crusade, and eventually end it in a ceasefire.

 ## Ruling Class

 **Type of Rule**: Confederacy